 External assets: databases and tables associated with Tableau content

 Metadata API classifies the metadata of any data that comes from outside the Tableau environment as external assets.
-The data that comes from outside the Tableau environment can be stored in many different and formats, such as a database server or local .json files.
+The data that comes from outside the Tableau environment can be stored in many different formats, such as a database server or local .json files.

 The Metadata API does not track the underlying data in any form (raw or aggregated).